01 of 05

 Coming in Future Phases

 According to Genesis, it may have only taken six days to create the world (and another 40 days and nights for Noah to endure the rain), but Ark Encounter will take longer than that to build out.
-The park is describing the July 2016 opening as the first phase.
-It ultimately plans to spend over $150 million in total, including projected expansions.
-Future attractions will include the Tower of Babel (which probably won't be a drop tower ride, although that could be a great idea), a first-century village, interpretations of biblical events such as the parting of the Red Sea, an aviary, and a petting zoo.
+Its officials ultimately plan to spend over $150 million in total, including projected expansions.
+Future attractions will reportedly include the Tower of Babel (which probably won't be a drop tower ride, although that could be a great idea), a first-century village, interpretations of biblical events such as the parting of the Red Sea, and an aviary.